-Published in 2017 by PNGAA to commemorate the 75th Anniversary of the Fall of Rabaul and the sinking of MS Montevideo Maru, Australia's greatest maritime disaster, tells the stories of the civilian and military men, women and children caught in the leadup and aftermath of the Japanese invasion and occupation of the New Guinea Islands in 1942.

-The book brings into focus the actions and characters of young men who left home to willingly serve their country, and then literally vanished off the face of the earth; of nurses and missionaries who volunteered to stay to help both the war effort and the local people; and of civilians -both men and women-caught at home on WWII's Pacific front line.
-Alongside are incredulous stories of escape and survival in an environment that threw every obstacle in their path.

-\$60.00 (+ \$20.00 postage within Australia)
+Published in 2017 by PNGAA to commemorate the 75th Anniversary of the Fall of Rabaul and the sinking of MS Montevideo Maru, Australia's greatest maritime disaster, tells the stories of the civilian and military men, women and children caught in the leadup and aftermath of the Japanese invasion and occupation of the New Guinea Islands in 1942. home to willingly serve their country, and then literally vanished off the face of the earth; of nurses and missionaries who volunteered to stay to help both the war effort and the local people; and of civilians -both men and women-caught at home on WWII's Pacific front line.
+Alongside are incredulous stories of escape and survival in an environment that threw every obstacle in their path. \$60.00 (+ \$20.00 postage within Australia)